oliverphilcox/RascalC/docs/usage/geometry-correction.rst

     make
     ./triple [OPTIONS]

 In the associated Makefile we can specify the ``-DPERIODIC`` and ``-DOPENMP`` flags for periodic and OpenMP parallelized compilation respectively.
 The command line options (and the majority of the code) are the same as for the main code (see descriptions in :doc:`main-code`), and we must specify at least the input random file, :math:`(r,\mu)` binning strategy and accuracy parameters. *NB*: We must set the minimum :math:`\mu` to be -1 here, as there is no :math:`\mu\leftrightarrow-\mu` symmetry unlike for the 2PCF.
+In addition, the number of angular bins should be relatively large (:math:`\gtrsim 20`) to reduce bias in later conversion of the correction function into Legendre multipole space.

 The code outputs a single text file in the specified output directory, named ``RRR_counts_n{N}_m{M}_full.txt`` which contains the RRR counts, normalized by the summed cubed random particle weights.
 Each estimate is on a separate line, with the indexing :math:`\mathrm{bin}_\mathrm{collapsed} = \left(\mathrm{bin}_{\mathrm{radial},1}\times N + \mathrm{bin}_{\mathrm{radial},2}\right)\times M + \mathrm{bin}_\mathrm{angular}`.
 These can be read-in by the survey correction function.

 .. _survey_correction_3PCF: